 \end{itemize}

-Of course, in the topological literature it is always presupposed that operators satisfy all of the corresponding axiomatic (e.g.~Kuratowski) conditions.
-One of the features of our approach is that these axiomatic conditions become `negotiable',\footnote{As mentioned before, this happens even to the extent that qualifications like `closure' or `closed' might become difficult to justify.
-We hold to them however.} so we can ask interesting `reverse-mathematical' sort of questions involving the \textit{minimal} set of conditions required, e.g., for the relationships listed above to obtain.
-Some of this questions have been addressed in a topological setting in previous work \cite{CICM}.
-We argue that in order to answer that sort of questions \textit{at scale} we need to rely on computer tools like automated theorem provers and model generators.
+Certainly, in the topological literature, it is always presupposed that operators satisfy all of the corresponding axiomatic (e.g., Kuratowski) conditions.
+A distinctive feature of our approach is that these axiomatic conditions become `negotiable',\footnote{As previously mentioned, this is even to the extent that qualifications like `closure' or `closed' might become challenging to justify.
+We stick to them, however.} allowing us to pose interesting `reverse-mathematical' sort of questions involving the \textit{minimal} set of conditions required, e.g., for the relationships listed above to hold.
+Some of these questions have been addressed in a topological context in previous work \cite{CICM}.
+We argue that, in order to answer such questions \textit{at scale}, we need to leverage computational tools like automated theorem provers and model generators.
 For instance, we employ the automated tools integrated into the Isabelle/HOL proof assistant.
-Automated theorem provers are harnessed (via \textit{Sledgehammer} \cite{blanchette2016hammering}) to verify entailment and (counter)model generators (like \textit{Nitpick} \cite{Nitpick}) are employed to verify satisfiability and to find counter-examples to non-theorems (e.g.~when some necessary assumption is missing).
+Automated theorem provers are utilized (via \textit{Sledgehammer} \cite{blanchette2016hammering}) to verify entailment and (counter)model generators (like \textit{Nitpick} \cite{Nitpick}) are employed to verify satisfiability and to find counter-examples to non-theorems (e.g., when some necessary assumption is lacking).